Player Events

 -

-): The identifier for that variant.
-Might be useful for example when wanting to lock that variant in place through thelockVariant
+id(number): The identifier for that variant.
+Might be useful for example when wanting to lock that variant in place through thelockVariantmethod. -

 You can also know at any time the list of available variants by calling the